 Models in Bosch's Benchmark Series have all-luxury features and are priced between $1100 - $2000.
 Many Bosch Benchmark dishwashers come with rebates that might save you $200 per dishwasher.
 Keep in mind that Bosch also runs kitchen package promotions throughout the year with 10 - 15% savings opportunities.

 Miele Dishwasher Pricing

-Weighing whether to purchase a Bosch or Miele machine is a decision with no bad outcome.
-Both brands have a proven, decades-long history of providing consistent, long-lasting, durable and downright beautiful machines that are a pleasure to use and get the job done time after time.
+Deciding whether to purchase a Bosch or Miele dishwasher is a decision with no bad outcome.
+Both brands have a proven, decades-long history of providing consistent, long-lasting, durable and downright beautiful machines that are a pleasure to use.
+They also get the job done time after time.

 Which brand you ultimately decide on, Bosch vs Miele, will depend largely on your budget and which design features matter most to you.
 In the end, you’ve already made a wise choice by narrowing your search to these two world-class manufacturers.